I read today this tweet by David Cassidy (found here):

 White American Nationalist Christians need to be at the feet of these global Christian communities and LEARN again the power of prayer, the presence of God’s power in the absence of political power, and the joy of the Gospel.
 Man, I have so much to learn!

 Much of this tweet rings true to me based on what I have been reading over the past several years, but I spent some time fact-checking the various statements.
-The results of what I found are linked in the references below.
+The results of what I found are linked above to the references below.

 I was able to verify most of the statements.
 The only ones I couldn’t verify are the statements about the average age of Christians worldwide and the median age of the world population, which was 28 a few years ago, but more recent numbers show a rise to 30.
 Studies also seem to show that the average age of religious people in the world is increasing (especially in the west), but I couldn’t find anything specific to Christianity.

-Still, most of what David Cassidy says in this tweet is true.
-The key points being that Christianity is not a white, European-centric or even western religion … at least, not anymore.
+Still, most of what David Cassidy says in this tweet is true and can be verified.
+The key points being that Christianity is not a white, European-centric or western … at least, not anymore.
+It wasn’t when it started, and it isn’t anymore.

 Think about that for a moment….
-While American Christianity still looks very white and paternalistic, the church worldwide looks very different.
+While American Christianity still looks very white, with European origins and a paternalistic feel, the church worldwide looks very different.